-What is powdery mildew?
 It’s a fungal disease that grows on the surface of a plant, but never infiltrates the plant tissue itself.

-What conditions cause it?
 Powdery mildew tends to be the most severe in hot, dry climates with relatively high humidity.
 It’s common in crowded plantings with poor air circulation and in damp/shaded areas of the garden.

-How can I prevent it?
 Choose plants or varieties of plants that are resistant to this disease.
 If you cannot find resistant varieties, then avoid placing plants too close together, and in low and shady conditions.
 Also, avoid overhead watering that can increase humidity, and late summer applications of nitrogen fertilizer which can encourage tender new and susceptible growth.

-How can I treat it?
 Once you have powdery mildew, remove and destroy all infected plant parts.
 In the fall, it’s important to remove any plants that have this disease, because letting them lay around during the winter can infect next year’s garden.
 Do not compost infected plant debris, as even compost pile temperatures are often not high enough to kill this fungus.
 If all else fails, you can apply an organic fungicide at 7-14 day intervals, always following package directions.